jeffreen0322/a1-personal-website-jeffreen0322/readme.txt

 I've previously made a personal website that coincidentally fulfills many of the requirements of this assignment.
 I have decided I will not use that website as my submission, but rather create a new one, referencing the previous portfolio and make substantial changes and additions.
 This website will be my new official portfolio site, and the latter will be out of commission.

+I have also shared this repository with my personal github account, jeffreen0322, for future purposes when I wish to make a clone of this repo.
+Jeffreen3585 is my UCI associated github account.

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?

 12.5/13